-When you get injured, casts and splints help protect the broken bone and injured soft tissues.
-Doctors manipulate the fracture to align the broken bone and they stabilize it by applying a cast or splint.
-The cast holds the bones in place while they unite.
+An injury like a fall on the ground, road traffic accident, physical violence, etc., can lead to fractures.
+And in fracture treatment, stabilization and immobilization of the fractured site is the chief factor responsible for successful healing.
+Casts and splints help protect the broken bone and injured soft tissues and immobilize them.
+After fracture, doctors manipulate the fracture to align the broken bone and stabilize it by applying a cast or splint.
+The cast holds the bones in place and restricts their movement while they unite.
 It also helps reduce pain, swelling, and muscle spasm.

-In some instances following surgery, splints and casts are applied to immobilize bones or joints.
+In some instances (extensive fracture) following surgery, splints and casts are applied to immobilize bones or joints.

-A cast is custom-made as they must fit according to the shape of the injured limb.
-They can be made from 'plaster of Paris' or fiberglass.
+A cast is custom-made as it must fit according to the shape of the injured limb.
+Casts and splints can be made from 'plaster of Paris' or fiberglass.

-Recently, thermoplastic material has been introduced, which has the advantage of being lightweight with a good cosmetic appearance, from which casts and splints can be made.
+Recently, thermoplastic material has been introduced, which has the advantage of being lightweight with excellent esthetics.
+This material is being used for making casts and splints.

 Plaster of Paris: Plaster bandage is the traditional material used to make casts and splints.
 Plaster can be molded better than fiberglass and is cheaper.
 The disadvantage is that it is heavy and weaker than fiberglass.